How accessible is Padlet?

 Encourage students to post inclusively, and make the first post yourself!

-There are some simple tips that everyone can follow which will increase the accessibility and clarity of posts, you should model these guidelines and encourage your students to follow them:
+There are some simple tips that everyone can follow which will increase the accessibility and clarity of posts, you should model these guidelines by making the first post on your padlet board, and encourage your students to follow suit:

 When making a post, add a subject line.
+The padlet settings allow you to require students to complete this field.
 The subject line acts as a heading for screen-reader users, meaning they can quickly navigate between posts.
 Distinct, creative and accurate subject lines benefit all users to navigate and review a padlet board.

 The image caption feature allows you to add alt-text and describe the image.